-KANZ and Koppers Arch Australia are majority-owned subsidiaries of Koppers Arch Investments, which is an Australian joint venture owned 51% by World-Wide Ventures Corporation (an indirect subsidiary of the Company) and 49% by Hickson Nederland BV.
+KANZ and Koppers Arch Australia are majority-owned subsidiaries of Koppers Arch Investments, which is an Australian joint venture owned 51% by World-Wide Ventures Corporation (a subsidiary of the Company) and 49% by Hickson Nederland BV.
 KANZ and Koppers Arch Australia manufacture and market wood preservative products throughout New Zealand and Australia, respectively.

 Pacific Century.
 On October 10, 2002, Koppers Timber Preservation Pty Ltd, a subsidiary of Koppers Australia, was named as a defendant in a breach of contract and negligence lawsuit filed by Pacific Century Production Pty Ltd in the Supreme Court of Queensland, Australia related to the sale of approximately 127,000 vineyard trellis posts.
-The Complaint claimed that certain posts were defective in that they had either decay or excessive bark or were less than the minimum specified size.
-In addition, plaintiff alleged violations of the Australian Timber Utilization and Marketing Act.
-Plaintiff sought damages in the amount of approximately \$4.9 million for, among other things, the costs of removing and replacing the trellis posts.
-Plaintiff also filed a lawsuit against the constructor of the vineyard trellises, which is still pending.
-This lawsuit against the trellis constructor was consolidated with Pacific Century's claim against our subsidiary.
-Koppers Australia has settled with Pacific Century and has withdrawn its third party claim against the constructor of the trellises, but Koppers Australia must reimburse the trellis constructor for certain court costs; a provision of approximately \$0.8 million has been made for this matter, of which \$0.7 million was provided in 2004.
+The Complaint claims that certain posts were defective in that they either had decay, excessive bark or were less than the minimum specified size.
+In addition, plaintiff alleges violations of the Australian Timber Utilization and Marketing Act.
+Plaintiff is seeking damages in the amount of AU\$6.6 million (approximately US\$5.0 million) for, among other things, the costs of removing and replacing such trellis posts.
+Plaintiff has also filed a lawsuit against the constructor of the vineyard trellises, which lawsuit has been consolidated with its claim against the Company's subsidiary.
+Koppers Australia has settled with Pacific Century and is engaged in settlement discussions with Taylor's Contracting Services Pty.
+Ltd, the constructor of the trellises; a provision of approximately AU\$1.1 million (approximately US\$0.8 million), has been made for this matter, of which AU\$1.0 million (US\$0.7 million) was provided in 2004.